RedBedHed/Charon/README.md

   <li>
    <p>
 Board.h is still in the works...
 And I could really use advice on how to improve it.
 The applyMove and retractMove algorithms are unfinished.
-I wrote them in one shot and I haven't had time to look at them again.
    </p>
   <li>
    <p>